2025 Gaza Strip aid distribution killings: Reporting

 According to two U.S. contractors, their colleagues have been firing live ammunition, lobbing stun grenades, and using pepper spray against hungry Palestinians seeking food.
 They also reported that the security staff hired were often unqualified and "seemed to have a license" to do whatever they wished.
 A spokesperson for SRS said there had been no serious injuries at any of their sites and that its security staff had fired live rounds to get the attention of civilians during "the height of desperation where crowd control measures were necessary for the safety and security of civilians."
 AP News added that the contractors reported that in addition to these measures, American contractors were documenting anyone they deemed suspect, and sharing that information with the IDF.
 A GHF spokesperson attributed these stories to people with a "vested interest" in seeing their efforts fail.
 SRS claims that Hamas has actively threatened the aid sites, while one of the contractors interviewed by the AP said they had never "felt" a threat from Hamas while on site.

 Former GHF worker and US Army Green Berets veteran Anthony Aguilar told BBC News that he witnessed the IDF committing war crimes.
 He said the IDF and US contractors engaged in a "level of brutality and use of indiscriminate and unnecessary force against a civilian population" that he had never before witnessed.

 In September 2025, it was reported that at least ten identified members of the openly anti-Muslim group known as the "Infidels Motorcycle Club" were employed by UG Solutions as armed security for GHF in Gaza, with a further 30 members recruited from the gang, according to one former contractor.
 Armed contractors were photographed in Gaza with banners stating, "FOB Mar-a-Lago," and "Make Gaza Great Again."
 Edward Ahmed Mitchell, deputy director of the Council on American-Islamic Relations, stated, "Putting the Infidels biker club in charge of delivering humanitarian aid in Gaza is like putting the KKK in charge of delivering humanitarian aid in Sudan.
 It makes no sense whatsoever."

+According to a report by CNN, the IDF used bulldozers to bury those killed near the Zikim crossing.
+The investigation also reviewed footage of aid seekers being shot at on 11 September 2025 and determined the fire likely came from an IDF position.